 Kat J. Weiss is a freelance illustrator & designer from a multi-ethnic, multi-lingual, regrettably expat-like background, born & raised in Hong Kong.
 She now resides in Rheinland-Pfalz, Germany.

 Kat enjoys drawing with inks, as it is unpredictable, accident-prone, and precise, all at once.
 Her work is collage- and pattern-like, with surreal and playful compositions.
 Though she operates in a few different styles – sometimes saccharine and sweet, sometimes a little more serious – her leaning towards the decorative remains throughout.

-Kat has been featured in Quiet Lunch Magazine, Expat Parent Magazine, Nonagon Style, and PLUG Magazine.
+Kat has been featured in Quiet Lunch Magazine, Expat Parent Magazine, Nonagon Style, PLUG Magazine, and Girls Club Asia.
 In March 2018, she exhibited paintings at Swing A Cat Gallery (Hong Kong) for her first ever group show with HK ILLO, Urban Tails.
-She also frequently participates in local craft markets, such as Discovery Bay Sunday Market, The Hive Studios Print Gone Wild, CultureFest & more.
+She also frequently participates in local craft markets, such as Discovery Bay Sunday Market, The Hive Sai Kung Easter & Christmas Markets, The Hive Studios Print Gone Wild, CultureFest & more.

-When she isn't art-ing, Kat can probably be found crocheting, listening to podcasts or hanging out with her HK ILLO family (ok, that’s still art-ing).
+When she isn't art-ing, Kat can probably be found crocheting, trying to do headstands, taking care of her plant babies, listening to podcasts, or hanging out with her HK ILLO family (ok, that’s still art-ing).

 Things that inspire me: Art Nouveau posters, Japanese artists Seiichi Hayashi, and psychedelic fashion and advertising illustration from the 1960s.